Gaussian Process Hydrodynamics: Accuracy of the proposed approach and information loss

 \subsection{The residual (source term error) as a measure of accuracy}

 The accuracy of the proposed approach can be characterized by two terms.
 The first one is the error $\bar{\omega}(x,0)-\omega(x,0)$ in approximating the initial value of the vorticity.
-The second term is the spurious source term $\s$ introduced by the numerical method, defined as (see Fig.~\ref{fiex6} for snapshots of $|\s(\cdot,t)|$).
+The second term is the spurious source term $\s$ introduced by the numerical method, defined as (see Fig.~\ref{fiex6} for snapshots\footnote{We are using periodic boundary conditions, so the errors in these snapshots are solely a solely a reflection of the particle locations and the initial condition.} of $|\s(\cdot,t)|$).

 The first term $\bar{\omega}(x,0)-\omega(x,0)$ is well-understood as a kernel interpolation error, and a-priori error estimates can be obtained from Poincar\'{e} inequalities \cite{Wendland:2005, owhadi2019operator}: the norm of this term can be shown to decay towards zero as a power of the fill distance between collocation points $q_i(0)$ (the power depends on the strength of the norm, the regularity of $\omega_0$, and the regularity of the RKHS defined by the GP $\curl\,\xi(x)$, see \cite{Wendland:2005,owhadi2019operator} for details and further references).